 - Enterprises should count in the expenses of up to 10 software engineers and 6+ months for development.

-A common practice is to combine both engagement models as the project evolves and you gain more trust with your ecommerce development partner.
+A common practice is to combine both engagement models as the project evolves and you gain more trust with your enterprise eCommerce development partner.
 For instance, at Elogic, we managed to reduce the time of development 2.5x for a Finnish industrial automation company SoloTop after a fruitful cooperation with its sister company.

 Reducing time of development and increasing project accuracy always translates into savings on ecommerce website price.